Ruy Lopez: Jaenisch Gambit: 3...f5

 The Jaenisch Gambit is considered to be a good practical weapon, but is positionally risky, especially against a strong and prepared opponent.
-In the 1970s Jozef Boey played it in the ICCF correspondence chess world championship final and wrote a book about it.
 Teimour Radjabov is currently the only top player who regularly employs this line, with mixed results.

-The most common responses for White to 3...f5 are 4.d3 or 4.Nc3, with play after 4.Nc3 fxe4 5.Nxe4 going 5...d5, with great complications to follow, or 5...Nf6, which generally leads to quieter play.
+The most common responses for White to 3...f5 are 4.d3 or 4.Nc3, with play after 4.Nc3 fxe4 5.Nxe4 going 5...d5, leading to the most heavily analysed variations of the gambit, with great complications to follow, or 5...Nf6, which generally leads to quieter play.
+4.exf5?! is inferior; after 4...e4 5.Qe2 Qe7 6.Bxc6 dxc6 7.Nd4 Nh6 Black has the better of it.